tors/wt-go-sdk/readme.md

 ## Transfers

-A transfer is a collection of files that can be created once, and downloaded until it expires.
+A transfer is a collection of files that can be created once and downloaded until it expires.
 The expiry is set to 7 days and the maximum size of data per transfer is 2GB.
 Files are immutable once successfully uploaded.